mh-cbon/bonjour-publish/README.md

       --port | -P       Port which your server listens (8090) --type | -T       Type of interface provided by your server (http|smtp..)
-      --host | -H       Host which your server listens (127.0.0.1) --v4 [interface]  If Host option is not provided, announce ipv4 address as host, instead of your local bonjour hostname.
+      --host | -H       Host which your server listens (127.0.0.1) --txt             A JSON object to send as a TXT record.
+      --v4 [interface]  If Host option is not provided, announce ipv4 address as host, instead of your local bonjour hostname.
                         If interface (eth0, lo..) is provided,